loading...

 Suppliers are expected to adhere to all local laws and regulations.

-White Bear expects all employees, officers and directors to comply with the group’s policies and procedures which set out a developed set of values and behaviours to mitigate the risk of modern slavery within our organisation and supply chain.
+We expect all employees, officers and directors to comply with the group’s policies and procedures which set out a developed set of values and behaviours to mitigate the risk of modern slavery within our organisation and supply chain.
 All board level policies are subject to at least annual review and re-approval.

-White Bear is committed to the highest principles of personal and professional conduct, and our staff training is designed to ensure that these standards of behaviour are communicated to every individual who works for the group.
+We are committed to the highest principles of personal and professional conduct, and our staff training is designed to ensure that these standards of behaviour are communicated to every individual who works for the group.

-Our Anti Modern Slavery Policy was reviewed and re-approved in December 2024.
+Our Anti Modern Slavery Policy was reviewed and re-approved in December 2025.
 A new Code of Conduct and Ethics Statement was published in May 2024, and all staff were assigned Ethics e-learning in May 2025.

 All new employees receive awareness training on Modern Slavery and Human Trafficking as part of their new starter training e-learning package.
-This module was also issued to all staff in 2024 as part of their refresher training.
+This module was also issued to all staff in 2025 as part of their refresher training.

 Furthermore, as part of the group’s performance management process, staff are assessed against meeting the group’s values and behaviours, which include treating people fairly and with respect and compliance with law and regulations.

+Our Speak up policy is well publicised within the organisation, and all employees received e-learning on Speak up/ Whistleblowing in 2025.
 Anyone within the group who has concerns about modern slavery or human trafficking in or relating to the group or any of its suppliers is encouraged to report their concerns without fear of reprisals.

-This Statement has been approved on behalf of the White Bear Group by the Board of White Bear Corporate Services Ltd on 24 June 2025, and signed on its behalf by John Lynch, Director, White Bear Corporate Services Ltd.
+This Statement has been approved on behalf of the White Bear Group by the Board of White Bear Corporate Services Ltd on 22nd June 2026, and signed on its behalf by John Lynch, Director, White Bear Corporate Services Ltd.